PromptAI/promptdialog/docs/cloud_design.md

 ---
 layout: en
-title: Cloud Design
+title: Dialog Flow Design
 nav_order: 2
 has_children: false
 ---
-# Cloud Design
+# Dialog Flow Design
 {: .no_toc .header }
 ---
 PromptAI provides full editing function in the cloud, can upload/add FAQ and flow diagram.
 Run the RASA model and save the associated data in the user's environment.